Bórd na Móna: Railways

-The two briquette factories at Derrinlough, County Offaly and Littleton, County Tipperary each have rail connections to 6 or 8 working bogs.
-Between four and six peat trains work on each system, the trains almost always travelling in pairs as they do at the power stations.
+The two briquette factories at Derrinlough, County Offaly, and Littleton, County Tipperary, each had rail connections to six or eight working bogs.
+Between four and six peat trains worked on each system, the trains almost always travelling in pairs.

-Bord na Móna also operates several smaller bog railways delivering the peat to tipplers for transfer by road to factories and power stations.

-They can be found at Gilltown, Ummeras, Kilberry, Prosperous and Almhain North – all in County Kildare, Coolnamona in County Laois, Derryfadda in Galway, Coolnagun, Ballivor and Kinnegad in Westmeath, Monettia, Bellair and Killaun in Offaly, and Templetuohy on the Tipperary / Kilkenny border.
+BnM also operated several smaller bog railways delivering the peat to tipplers for transfer by road to factories and power stations.
+These could be found at Gilltown, Ummeras, Kilberry, Prosperous and Almhain North, in County Kildare, at Coolnamona in County Laois, Derryfadda in Galway, Coolnagun, Ballivor and Kinnegad in Westmeath, Monettia, Bellair and Killaun in Offaly, and Templetuohy on the Tipperary / Kilkenny border.
 The Coolnamona Works is largely closed but the railway system was upgraded in 2010/11 to serve a new tippler supplying peat by road to Littleton (Lanespark) Briquette Factory.

-Locomotives and rolling stock, for many years bought in from outside companies, are now designed and built in-house.
-New locomotives are invariably 0-4-0DH (diesel-hydraulic) or (no connecting rods).
-Most peat wagons are of the bogie type with aluminium bodies to reduce weight, though there were still thirty or so old steel-bodied wagons in use as of 2009.
-Templetuohy, the Bord's last traditional sod peat operation, uses four-wheeled open-slatted wagons which end tip into waiting lorries.
+Locomotives and rolling stock, for many years bought in from outside companies, were later designed and built in-house.
+New locomotives were 0-4-0DH (diesel-hydraulic) or (no connecting rods).
+Most peat wagons were of the bogie type, with aluminium bodies to reduce weight, though there were still thirty or so old steel-bodied wagons in use as of 2009.
+Templetuohy, their last traditional sod peat operation, used four-wheeled open-slatted wagons which end tip into waiting lorries.

-With the ending of peat harvesting, the Bord na Móna railway system will cease operations.
+With the ending of peat harvesting, the BnM railway system will cease operations.
 As part of the rundown of services, two of the most modern locomotives were sold to the Isle of Man Railway in 2024.